LogoLogo

 Introduction

 Web Components are part of an ever-evolving web specification that aims to allow developers to create native self-contained components without the need for additional libraries or transpilation steps.
-This guide will teach you how to use Aurelia in Web Components.
+This guide will teach you how to use Aurelia to create Web Components that can be used in any framework or vanilla JavaScript application.

 Installing The Plugin